-By default, the 2.4 GHz radio allows up to 128 client associations, while the 5 GHz radio allows up to 200 client associations.
+By default, one radio allows up to 200 client associations.
 You can specify a lower number of clients.
 If the number of associated clients exceeds the maximum number that you specify, the radio rejects new client associations until the number drops below that maximum number.